 Individuals and small groups of Pākehā lived in the region before organised European settlement began.

-The first two ships arrived on Ngāmotu beach, Port Taranaki.
-Dicky Barrett and local Māori had built temporary accommodation on the beach to house the passengers.
+The first two ships arrived on Ngāmotu beach, Port Taranaki, where Dicky Barrett and local Māori had built temporary accommodation to house the passengers.
 The later vessels anchored off the mouth of the Huatoki Stream in central New Plymouth.